CodeRiderViru/Attendance-Management-Using-Face-Recognition/README.md

 Load faceRecoModel ,and  architecture of this model in utility file .

 Step 2.
-Load weights ,i have provided all weights which i downloaded directly facenet
+Load weights ,i have provided all weights which i downloaded directly facenet OR u can directly load from 128bitvectormodel.h5

 step 3.
 generate Encodings ,input your images into this cnn architecture and store all your dataset images encoding in a list